hftm-in2022/angular-blog-app-andres-soria/readme-pages/SETUP.md

 g) App distribution location: "dist/<project name>/browser

 Once finished, it will add a workflow file to the repo to deploy the app on azure.

+---

+# Troubleshoot

+## GitHub related

+- When working with GitHub Actions and Dependabot, the azure build script can fail.
+This is because the Dependabot has no permission to push to azure.
+To fix this, go to repository settings and add a new secret for Depandabot with the same name as the secret in the secrets for "Actions" (AZURE*STATIC_WEB_APPS_API_TOKEN*&lt;Web App Name&gt;).
+Copy the deployment key from azure and set it as the new secrets value.
+Re-run scripts from the pr and it should work.

+## Azure related

+--